JeanRochCoulon/cva6/docs/specifications/design/source/frontend.rst

 The RAS informs whether the input PC address is logged in RAS.
 In this case, the RAS provides the corresponding target address.

-The RAS can be flushed.
+The BTB is never flushed.